Distributed Fed-Curtain Array, using Stacked "X" Rhombics in a Steerable Array, K0UO's NE antenna

 height above ground, in wavelengths, of the bottom row of radiating elements.

-The K0UO Distributed-fed Curtain uses stacked X Rhombics, and it is a steerable design.
+The K0UO Distributed-fed Curtain uses stacked X Rhombics, which has a lower take off, and it is a steerable design.
 To see more info on the W7YRV/SK "X" Rhombic design, see Roy's Blog @ w7yrv.blogspot.com/2013/

 An HRS type antenna is basically a rectangular array of conventional dipole antennas strung between supporting towers.
 In the simplest case, each dipole separated from the next by 1⁄2 λ vertically, and the centers of each antenna are spaced 1 λ apart horizontally.
 Again, in the simplest case (for a broadside beam), all dipoles are driven in phase with each other and with equal power.
 Radiation is concentrated broadside to the curtain.The HRS type antenna is an example of a curtain array antenna.
-It has horizontal dipoles, series dipoles, lazy H, or in this case a X Rhombic with a Reflector behind them, and the RF beam from the antenna is Steerable.
+It has horizontal dipoles, series dipoles, lazy H, or in this case I am using an X Rhombic elements, with a Reflector behind them, and the RF beam from the antenna is Steerable.
 These antennas are also known as "HRS" with the ability to both steer wave angle phasing for elevate and Direction/Azimuth.
+"S" in the antenna's designation, is steerable.
 This is achieved electronically by adjustment of the electrical wave phases of the signals fed to the columns of antenna elements.
+Antennas can also be known as "HRRS" (when it has a Reversible Reflector), but the extra R is seldom used.

 In a simulation the HRS antenna radiation pattern consists of a main lobe with two major side lobes.